On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

 The run and tumble equation differs from the linear Boltzmann, and similar hypocoercive equations, in two key ways.
 Firstly, the confinement mechanism in the linear Boltzmann is through a `confining field' $\nabla_x V(x)$ whereas in the run and tumble equation the confinement is induced by the bias in the tumbling rate.
 This more complex confinement mechanism in the run and tumble equation is considerably more difficult to deal with.
 The second important difference between the linear Boltzmann equation and the run and tumble equation is the nature of the steady states.
 The steady states for the linear Boltzmann equation are simple and explicit and properties, such as Poincar\'e inequalities are immediate for such states.
 For the run and tumble equation, existence of a steady state is a problem in and of itself.
 The steady states for the run and tumble equation interact in a more complex way with the tools of hypocoercivity.
-A good example of this is the fact that it is a condition for the theorem in \cite{DMS15} that the steady state must be in the kernel of both the \emph{transport} and \emph{collision} operators separately.
-This is not possible for a steady state of the run and tumble equation, although we define the \emph{transport} and \emph{collision} parts of the operator.
+For example, a condition in the theorem in \cite{DMS15} for proving a linear, mass-preserving kinetic equation is hypocoercive is that the steady state of the equation must be in the kernel of both the \emph{transport} and \emph{collision} operators separately.
+This is not possible for a steady state of the run and tumble equation, although we define the \emph{transport} ($v \cdot \nabla_ x $) and \emph{collision} (the right hand side of \eqref{eq:rt-linear}) parts of the operator.
 This behaviour is similar to non-equilibrium steady states in kinetic theory such as the ones discussed in \cite{AN00, EGKM13,CLM15,CELMM18, CELMM19}.
 Harris's theorem is well adapted to dealing with complex non-explicit steady states, and gives the existence of a steady state and the convergence to that steady state simultaneously.
 This fact was exploited by the first author in \cite{EM21} where we used Harris's theorem to find existence of a steady state for a non-linear kinetic equation with nonequilibrium steady states.
 Moreover, in \cite{CCEY20}, we showed that Harris's theorem can be applied efficiently to kinetic equations with nonlocal collision operators to obtain quantitative hypocoercivity results.
 In conclusion, the classical tools from hypocoercivity are difficult to apply on the run and tumble equation but Harris's approach gives promising results.

 Our motivation behind considering the weakly non-linear equation is to provide a useful intermediate step to treat the biologically more realistic couplings by means of exploring how a similar approach to ours in this paper can be applied to the fully non-linear case.
 This point is discussed in Section \ref{sec:discussion} in detail.